Resource Cost Capitalisation

 • Capitalisation Profile

 • Assign the relevant Capitalisation Profile to define the capitalisation percentage for resource roles based on project methodology and phase.
-The capitalisation profile is used to generate resource forecast capitalisation values.
+Note that the capitalisation profile is only required if your organisation is tracking resource forecasts capitalisation.

 • Amortisation Period